Jgunde/RPi_PCA9685/README.md

 `pca9685.set_frequency(frequency)`
 <br/><br/>

-You can set the pulse width on a specific channel:
+You can set the pulse width (in microseconds) on a specific channel:

 `pca9685.set_pwm(channel, 1200)`
 <br/><br/>